async-labs/builderbook/README.md

 ## Hire our team
-We can build a SaaS MVP from scratch in 4-6 weeks for a fixed price of $10-20K.
+We can build any functional SaaS MVP from scratch in 4-6 weeks for a fixed price of $10-20K ([example estimate](https://goo.gl/fw7YQU)).
 If you're interested, please fill out our [form](https://goo.gl/forms/4kk6mvowOjkQY21y2).

 If you are a small team who works best in a calm environment and builds a SaaS product that solves a real problem - we want to hear from you.